Home - Bookapy Book Preview

 “Sir!” came the loud and proud reply.

 The gate finally fell as one of the hinges gave way.
-Darras, and what was left of his men, stood to the side as the Trenichans surged forward into the gap.
+Darras and what was left of his men stood to the side as the Trenichans surged forward into the gap.
 Although the defenders were armed only with rifles and bayonets and Darras with his ceremonial sword, the sheer savagery of the Ostari drove the attackers back.
 This was, however, a minor setback to the Trenichans as the Ostari were tired and hungry, and no matter their courage, it could not match a rifle volley.
-Yet still they fought on, going down one after another, but not giving up.
-Darras was one of the few left; but finally another volley took him and the remainder down as the Trenichans finally took the fort.
+Yet still, they fought, going down one after another but not giving up.
+Darras was one of the few left, but finally, another volley took him and the remainder down as the Trenichans finally took the fort.

-Badly wounded and dying slowly from a gut shot, Darras, singled out by the Trenichans because of his uniform, was bound and tied and placed leaning against the wall of one of the buildings facing the courtyard as the Trenichans dug pits and dropped stakes in them and hoisted his men, not all of them fully dead yet, onto them as, finally, an Officer entered the fort to view their work.
-He snapped out a few orders and a cavalry troop cantered away, no doubt to scout out the way to Sallash.
+Badly wounded and dying by a gut shot, Darras, singled out by the Trenichans, was bound and tied and placed leaning against the wall of one of the buildings facing the courtyard as the Trenichans dug pits and dropped stakes in them and hoisted his men, not all of them entirely dead yet, onto them as, finally, an Officer entered the fort to view their work.
+He snapped out a few orders, and a cavalry troop cantered away to scout out the way to Sallash.
 It was then that he came across to view Darras and sneered.

 “We’d pay even had we surrendered at the first sight of your barbarians,” Darras replied with a gasp, then a chuckle.